 Certain projects involving the conversion and maintenance of federal excess vehicles received from the DCNR Bureau of Forestry and used for fire suppression

 A priority will be placed on projects that include the purchase of wildland fire suppression equipment and wildland fire protective gear.
-Priority will also be given to fire companies which have established goals and objectives and have developed plans to meet them.
+Priority also will be given to fire companies which have established goals and objectives and have developed plans to meet them.

 Grants CANNOT be used for:

 Purchase of structural fire equipment or protective gear